Tonikiller10000/USB-MassStorageDevice/README.md

 - an ST72681 memory controller

-After testing with an 220nF THT ceramic capacitor because the SMD didn`t arrived and making some improvisations trying to fix it, it still did not worked.
-It seems like the memory chips and the controller ic`s are not compatible so I will have another look on this project in the distant future with different components.
+After testing with an 220nF THT ceramic capacitor because the SMD did not arrived and making some improvisations trying to fix it, it still did not worked.
+It seems like the memory chips and the controller ic\`s are not compatible so `I will have another look on this project in the distant future` with different components.

 <img src="https://github.com/Tonikiller10000/USB-MassStorageDevice/blob/main/USB_MassStorageDevice_Pictures/3DModel.png"/>

 <img src="https://github.com/Tonikiller10000/USB-MassStorageDevice/blob/main/USB_MassStorageDevice_Pictures/proiectareV2.png"/>

 Schematic:

 <img src="https://github.com/Tonikiller10000/USB-MassStorageDevice/blob/main/USB_MassStorageDevice_Pictures/schematic2.png"/>

 <table>